 The Rocks, Harbour Bridge, Circular Quay, CBD, Hyde Park, Manly Beach, Sydney Opera House

-Grab a prime people watching spot, and soak in the great view of the steel Harbour Bridge as you enjoy your coffee.
-If you’re in the mood for a wander, head straight down towards the Park Hyatt hotel and follow the pathway bordering the water, which will eventually lead you right under the towering bridge.
+Grab a prime people watching spot and soak in the great view of the steel Harbour Bridge as you enjoy your coffee.
+If you’re in the mood for a wander, head straight down towards the Park Hyatt hotel and follow the pathway bordering the water which eventually leads right under the towering bridge, and you can climb it if you’re brave enough!

 Next, head back down George Street, and in less than 10 minutes you’ll find yourself in bustling Circular Quay right in front of the ferry terminal and train station.
 Here, well-heeled locals on their way to work in the CBD mix with camera-wielding tourists angling for a shot of the sparkling harbour.
-With the boardwalk being anchored by the bridge on the left and the white sails of the Opera House on the right, it’s the quintessential Sydney shot.
+With the boardwalk being anchored by the bridge on the left and the white sails of the Opera House on the right, it’s the quintessential city shot and one of the most popular places to see in Sydney.

-There, you’re greeted by beautiful Archibald Fountain and the gargantuan St. Mary’s Cathedral which gives Notre Dame a run for its money.
-Leafy green trees provide welcome shade from the Aussie sun as they loom over the pathways winding through the park, making for an enchanting scene.
+There, you’re greeted by beautiful Archibald Fountain and the gargantuan St. Mary’s Cathedral which gives Paris’ Notre Dame a run for its money.
+Leafy green trees provide welcome shade from the Aussie sun as they loom over the pathways winding through the park, making for an enchanting scene and you might even spot a possum.

-After you manage to tear yourself away from the serenity of the park, walk or grab a taxi back to the ferry terminal and hop on the boat to Manly Beach.
+Once you manage to tear yourself away from the serenity of the park, walk or grab a taxi back to the ferry terminal and hop on the Manly Beach ferry.
 In just 20-30 minutes (depending on which ferry you choose), you’ll be a world away from the hustle and bustle of Sydney, and find the laid-back vibe that Australia is famous for—just in time for lunch.

-While ferries run back to Sydney throughout the evening, you’ll want to hop back on an hour or two before sunset, when the light is at its best for photographs.
-If you grab a seat on the top of the boat, you’ll have a perfect view of the Opera House as it pulls back into harbour.
-It is stunning to see how the soft light seems to create a halo effect around the sweeping sails, making for an absolutely captivating scene.
+While ferries run back to the city throughout the evening, you’ll want to hop back on an hour before sunset, when the light is at its best for photographs.
+By nabbing a seat on the top of the boat, you’ll have a perfect view of the Opera House as it pulls back into harbour, and it’s stunning to see how the soft light seems to create a halo effect around the sweeping sails, making for an absolutely captivating scene.

 End the day by heading back to Circular Quay for dinner at one of the outdoor restaurants, then grab a night cap at the Opera Bar.
-It’s at the base level of the Opera House, and a magical place to enjoy the magnificent view of the harbour all lit up at night.
+It’s at the base level of the Opera House, and a magical place to enjoy the magnificent view of the harbour all lit up at night and end day one of your Sydney itinerary.

 Bondi Beach, Bondi to Coogee Coastal Walk, Darling Harbour

-After all the sightseeing on Day One, Day Two is all about the scenery—and working on that tan.
-No trip to Sydney would be complete without some time at famous Bondi Beach, so pack your beach bag and head there first thing in the morning to grab a spot in the sand.
+After all the Sydney sightseeing on day one, day two is about enjoying the scenery and working on that tan.
+No trip to the city is complete without some time at famous Bondi Beach, so grab a towel and head there first thing in the morning to secure a spot in the sand.

-The beach is absolutely huge, but it’s been known to draw thousands of people during busy periods like weekends and holidays, so keep that in mind if you’re not visiting on a quieter weekday.
-From bronzed bodies to cool graffiti lining the boardwalk, there is no shortage of distractions at Bondi.
+The beach is absolutely huge, but it’s been known to draw thousands of people during busy periods like weekends and holidays, so keep that in mind if you’re visiting during those periods.
+From bronzed bodies to cool graffiti lining the boardwalk, there’s no shortage of distractions at Bondi which makes this one of the top Sydney activities.

-Once the sun starts to heat things up, cool off by heading over to the Bondi Beach Icebergs Club.
-There are two beautiful infinity pools thisclose to the ocean—in fact, those doing laps need to time their breaths so they don’t inhale seawater from an oncoming wave!
-Entrance is only $6.50 per person, and there are facilities like washrooms and showers on site.
+Once the sun starts heating things up, cool off by heading over to the Bondi Beach Icebergs Club.
+There, you’ll find two beautiful infinity pools thisclose to the ocean—in fact, those doing laps need to time their breaths so they don’t inhale seawater from an oncoming wave!
+Entrance is only $7 per person, and there are facilities like washrooms and showers on site.

 Once lunch time rolls around, head upstairs and grab a patio seat at one of the restaurants to fuel up for your next adventure: the Bondi to Coogee walk.
 The famed Coastal Walk is nothing short of stunning, and it’s incredible that such views exist right in a bustling city.